fedefloris/Expert-system/README.md

 ## Challenge
 A propositional calculus expert system.

-The goal of this project is implementing a backward-chaining inference engine, it must be able to read rules and facts from a given text file.
+The goal of this project is implementing a backward-chaining inference engine.

+The program is able to read rules and facts from a given knowledge base contained in a text file.
 The [examples](/test/examples/good_files) folder contains many samples of possible text files.

-The text file format is explained in [Rules and facts](#Rules-and-facts).
+The format of the file is explained in [Knowledge base](#Knowledge base).

-For more details look at the [subject](subject.pdf)
+For more details look at the [subject](subject.pdf).

 ## Using the project
 Run with no arguments to see all the options: